Goldschmidt homers again, surging Cardinals nip Pirates 4-3

-PITTSBURGH (AP) — Paul Goldschmidt homered for the second straight night, José Martínez added his 10th home run this season and Dakota Hudson rebounded from a shaky start to lead the St. Louis Cardinals past the Pittsburgh Pirates 4-3 on Tuesday night.

-Goldschmidt, who hit a go-ahead grand slam in the 10th inning on Monday, delivered a two-run drive to the left-field seats in the third inning off Chris Archer (3-7).
-Martínez put St. Louis in front with a solo shot leading off the fifth, and Hudson and two relievers shut down the Pirates after spotting Pittsburgh a 3-0 lead.
+Hudson struck out Bell on three pitches, then got Colin Moran to hit into an inning-ending double play to preserve the lead and help St. Louis hold on for a 4-3 victory on Tuesday night.

+“That was the key, the bases-loaded jam with nobody out,” St. Louis manager Mike Shildt said.
+“It was a huge part of the game.
+It kind of reiterates the point of not making it bigger than it is, just bearing down and making pitches, knowing he’s two pitches away with what he has.
+He did a fantastic job.”

-Hudson (10-4) surrendered a Starling Marte homer three batters into the bottom of the first, then settled down.
-The 24-year-old rookie didn’t allow a run the rest of the way, working 6 1/3 innings, giving up six hits and three walks to improve to 8-1 in his last 12 starts.
+It was an exclamation point on an outing that began ominously for Hudson (10-4).
+He gave up three runs before recording an out — all on Starling Marte’s 17th home run — but settled down quickly.
+He didn’t allow a run the rest of the way, working 6 1/3 innings, giving up six hits and three walks to improve to 8-1 in his last 12 starts.
 Giovanny Gallegos and Andrew Miller retired the last eight Pittsburgh batters, with Miller throwing a perfect ninth for his third save.

-St. Louis moved to 9-2 since the All-Star break to close ground on the first-place Chicago Cubs in the quickly widening NL Central.
+Paul Goldschmidt, who hit a go-ahead grand slam in the 10th inning on Monday, delivered a two-run drive to the left-field seats in the third inning off Chris Archer (3-7).
+José Martínez put St. Louis in front with a solo shot leading off the fifth , and the pitching did the rest as St. Louis moved to 9-3 since the All-Star break to close ground on the first-place Chicago Cubs in the quickly widening NL Central.

+“I think we’re going to be good,” Martinez said.
+“Especially winning these games, these close games, I think that gets us pumped up.”

 The Cardinals and Pirates were separated by a half-game at the break.
 The gap has expanded considerably over the last two weeks.
 Pittsburgh fell to 2-9 since over its last 11 games, with four of the losses to St. Louis.
+Pittsburgh is averaging just three runs during its slide.

+“I think obviously when you’re not scoring runs it looks like you’re pressing,” Moran said.
+“Just kind of in one of those ruts right now.
+I think we can get out of it any day.”

-Archer couldn’t take advantage of Marte’s 17th home run and has now given up 24 home runs in 96 2/3 innings.
-Acquired in a trade with Tampa Bay last summer that sent future All-Star outfielder Austin Meadows and pitcher Tyler Glasnow to the Rays, is 6-10 with a 5.01 ERA with the Pirates.
+Archer couldn’t take advantage of the early cushion and has now given up 24 home runs in 96 2/3 innings.
+Acquired in a trade with Tampa Bay last summer that sent future All-Star outfielder Austin Meadows and pitcher Tyler Glasnow to the Rays, Archer is 6-10 with a 5.01 ERA with the Pirates.
+Archer said he threw the ball right where he wanted on the Goldschmidt homer, but Goldschmidt turned on it anyway.

-Hudson has been the most consistent member of the Cardinals’ rotation and has lost just once since May 7.
-It looked like he was in trouble early, but he worked crisply after laboring through the first.
+“Where we’re at in the season, I’m not trying to give up anything,” Archer said.
+“I’m not trying to tip my cap.
+I’m trying to get people out.
+And just unfortunate that those home runs were hit.”

 Goldschmidt’s drive inside the foul pole in left with one on in the third gave him six home runs this month and 20 for the fifth straight season and seventh time in his nine-year big league career.
 Martínez, who preserved a 6-5, 10-inning win Monday by throwing out Kevin Newman at home, put the Cardinals in front an inning later.
 Hudson didn’t let the rally go to waste.